Bicycle Brakes – Disc versus Vee on road bikes?11 May 2019

 For the tourer, as with the mountain biker, you won’t necessarily want to go down a hill at 70mph, meaning you do want to use your brakes to control your speed.
 However if you’re going for the Yellow Jersey on the Tour de France you only brake for corners and are interested in braking occasionally, not for 5 or 6 miles continuously.

-In the wet, disc brakes are better than vee brakes as they water won’t impact their operation.
+In the wet, disc brakes are better than vee brakes as the water won’t impact their operation.
 This is a good pro for the pros as on a nasty descent in the wet they need to corner more slowly to avoid going head over heels into a ravine.
-For the British cycling commuter this is a real selling point – it is a great safety mechanism in that respect.
+For the British cycling commuter, this is a real selling point – it is a great safety mechanism and likely to result in fewer bike accidents.

 Disc brakes are far more efficient at stopping too.
 In the peloton you’re less likely to join a pileup in front of you, so arguably this could improve safety.